lushua/lushua.github.io/README.md

-# lushua.github.io - l7ssha.pl
+# l7ssha.github.io - l7ssha.xyz

-Repo for my personal website.
-Hosted by Gihub Pages.
-Work in progress.
+Repo for my website.
+For now nothing interesting it it will change (hopefully)